 Even though I can’t compare my boyfriend’s aortic stenosis to other health conditions, I do believe that addressing illness openly and naturally is extremely important in a relationship.
 After meeting Luis, when I now talk about my health concerns, or with my loved ones, there’s a bigger space for communication between us that takes the negative connotations of “difficult” topics away.

 Now I try to encourage my friends and family to speak up about their issues, regardless of how big or small, they may seem.
 As a result, conversations that used to be awkward are slowly happening more often, leaving any judgment behind.
 Instead of creating a gap in our relationships, let’s embrace vulnerability.
 By letting our guard down, we are that much closer to each other.

 PS.
 Now I can’t sleep without listening to my boyfriend’s heartbeat (and the cuddles!).

-Andres Aguilera is a writer, social media manager and Karaoke aficionado from Venezuela.
+Andres Aguilera, the author of "Listening to my boyfriend’s heartbeat," is a writer, social media manager and Karaoke aficionado from Venezuela.